alexisn84/oop-team-profile-generator/README.md

 Not accepting contributions for this project at this time.

 ## Tests
-Run `npm run test` to run Jest for testing on constructors.
+Run `npm run test` to run Jest for testing on constructors using the command line.

 ## Questions
 *Any questions about this project, please create an issue under the repo at: